forem/forem/docs/installation/docker.md

 ## Known Problems & Solutions

-- Should you experience problems with the ElasticSearch container, try to increase the memory and/or swap allocation for Docker.
+- Should you experience problems with the Elasticsearch container, try to increase the memory and/or swap allocation for Docker.
 On macOS this can be done via the GUI: